cppitems/cppitems/items/001/item.md

 - as shared object files (`*.so`) containing multiple objects and information about dependencies to other shared objects

 > Typical errors during linking are ?
+> - the linker cannot resolve a symbol required by one of the objects being linked
+>   - "undefined reference to ... "
+> - the linker cannot decide how a required symbol should be resolved, as the set of objects being linked exposes this symbol multiple times
+>   - "multiple definition of ... first defined here ..."

 The result of the linking step is a *dynamically* or *statically* linked application.
 For example,